electron/governance/charter.md

 A chair's term does not need to begin at the same time as other chairs' terms.

-If a chair steps down, a new one is selected and a new four-month term begins (i.e., interim chairs are not needed)
+If a chair steps down, a new one is selected and a new four-month term begins (i.e., interim Chairs are not needed)

-#### Leadership Responsiblities
+#### Leadership Responsibilities

-Chairs have responsibilities to their group: they represent the collective will of that group to others.
+Chairs have responsibilities to their Working Group: they represent the collective will of that group to others.

-Chairs have responsibilities to their parent group: they ensure that their group is carrying out its mission.
+Chairs have responsibilities to their parent Working Group: they ensure that their Working Group is carrying out its mission.

 Chairs have responsibility to all participants in transparently reporting the group's activity.

 ### Reaching Agreement

-If an issue affects only one working group, that group can make decisions [on its own](#Meetings).
+If an issue affects only one Working Group, that group can make decisions [on its own](#Meetings).

-If an issue affects more than one working group, those groups are encouraged to work towards agreement together.
+If an issue affects more than one Working Group, those groups are encouraged to work towards agreement together.

 If agreement cannot be reached, the directors of all Working Groups shall try to decide the matter with a vote.
 A reasonable effort shall be made to let all interested directors participate in this, but any director may abstain.